MovingBlocks/Terasology/README.md

 Accordingly, if you want to contribute to modules, you'll need to navigate into the respective subdirectory and work with Git from in there.
 Any Git commands executed in your workspace root will target [MovingBlocks/Terasology](https://github.com/MovingBlocks/Terasology).

-For more information, see our wiki entry on [Understanding Terasology's Git Setup](https://github.com/MovingBlocks/Terasology/wiki/Developing-Modules#understanding-terasologys-git-setup).
+For more information, see our wiki entry on [Understanding Terasology's Git Setup](https://terasology.org/Terasology/#/Developing-Modules?id=understanding-terasology39s-git-setup).

 ### Contributing

-Detailed information on how to contribute can be found in [CONTRIBUTING.md](./.github/CONTRIBUTING.md).
-Remember, that all submissions must be licensed under [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+Detailed information on how to contribute can be found in [CONTRIBUTING.md](.github/CONTRIBUTING.md).
+Remember, that all submissions must be licensed under [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 Terasology has a rather steep learning curve in the beginning.
-To help you with the learning process, our [Adventure Site](https://terasology.org/AdventureSite/#/) helps you find the resources you need according to the field of contribution you're interested in.
+To help you with the learning process, our [Terasology Knowledge Base](https://terasology.org/Terasology/#/), formerly known as the Terasology Engine wiki, helps you find the resources you need according to the field of contribution you're interested in.

-Additional learning resources can be found in our [wiki](https://github.com/MovingBlocks/Terasology/wiki) and our [tutorial modules](https://github.com/Terasology?q=Tutorial&type=all&language=&sort=).
+Additional learning resources can be found in our [tutorial modules](https://github.com/Terasology?q=Tutorial&type=all&language=&sort=).

 If you find errors or issues in any of our resources, please report them using GitHub issues and help fix them.